lun0522/lighter/README.md

 only need to make one render call, but when we want to display it on the screen, we need to make a render call every frame, hence we need different **CommandBuffer** in different classes.
-4. Some members are not necessary for off-screen rendering, such as **Surface**, **Swapchain** and **Window**.
+4. Some members are not necessary for offscreen rendering, such as **Surface**, **Swapchain** and **Window**.
 Besides, we should not depend on GLFW in the code and BUILD file.
 When we do on-screen rendering, if the window is resized, we need to recreate the resources that are affected by the frame size, such as